Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 # Procedure

-The exact procedure for setting up your Tor client to connect to a Tor server's authenticated Onion service varies slightly depending on the device you're using.
+The exact procedure for setting up your Tor client to connect to a Tor server's authenticated Version 2 Onion service varies slightly depending on the device you're using.

 ## Laptop or desktop computer

-**Do this** to connect to an authenticated Onion service from your laptop or desktop computer:
+**Do this** to connect to an authenticated Version 2 Onion service from your laptop or desktop computer:

 1. Install Tor Browser from [TorProject.org](https://www.torproject.org/download/download-easy.html).
 1. Acquire the access credentials you need from the Onion service operator.
 I.e., get in touch with them and ask them for access.
 If they do not respond, poke them until they send you your access credentials. :)